TheLartians/EmGlue/README.md

 ### Include in your project

 EmGlue can be easily integrated through CPM.
-If not available before, this will automatically add a Lua and Glue target as well.
+If not available before, this will automatically add the Glue target as well.

 ```cmake
 CPMAddPackage(